quantling/discriminative_lexicon_model/docs/source/measures.rst

 where :math:`\mathbf{F}_{j,*}` and :math:`\mathbf{\hat{S}}_{i,*}` represent the :math:`j`-th and :math:`i`-th row vectors of :math:`\mathbf{F}` and :math:`\mathbf{\hat{S}}` respectively.

-In pyldl, functional load can be obtained with pyldl.measures.functional_load.
+In discriminative_lexicon_model, functional load can be obtained with discriminative_lexicon_model.measures.functional_load.

 .. code-block:: python